Jitendragirigoswami/Taste/README.md

 Research has shown that TAS2Rs (taste receptors, type 2, also known as T2Rs) such as TAS2R38 are responsible for the human ability to taste bitter substances
-The amino acid glutamic acid is responsible for savoriness Disorders of taste ageusia (complete loss of taste) hypogeusia (reduced sense of taste) dysgeusia (distortion in sense of taste) hypergeusia (abnormally heightened sense of taste)
+The amino acid glutamic acid is responsible for savoriness Disorders of taste
+Ageusia (complete loss of taste)
+Hypogeusia (reduced sense of taste)
+Dysgeusia (distortion in sense of taste)
+Hypergeusia (abnormally heightened sense of taste) Taste can be objective in terms of the five tastes (sweet, salt, sour, bitter, and savory) but it can also be subjective in terms of what we deem "good" and "bad."
+It is subjective, objective, and qualitative.